-COP26 climate change summit may be postponed again due to pandemic
+UK Government denies claims Glasgow climate change summit COP26 could be postponed

 However, two government sources told Sky News the Glasgow summit might still have to be delayed, with signs the pandemic is getting worse in certain parts of the world.

-The decision rests with not only Downing Street but the United Nations as well as the Scottish government.
+The decision rests with not only Downing Street but the United Nations, as well as the Scottish government.

 One government source told Sky News: "There are too many uncertainties.
 It will depend on what public health rules are brought in between now and then, and what happens with vaccinations of delegates."